 - attend orientation and quarterly training and activities

-Please contact Courtney Noto, Director of Development, at 314.830.6209 or firstname.lastname@example.org with any questions or to request additional information.
+Please contact Courtney Noto, Chief Development Officer, at 314.830.6209 or firstname.lastname@example.org with any questions or to request additional information.